-  No-Glue Paper Flower Balls
+1. No-Glue Paper-Flower Balls

-The ornaments are so easy to make that you won’t even need a glue or sticky tape.
+The ornaments are so easy to make that you won’t even need glue or sticky tape.
 You can use them not only to add texture to your Christmas tree, but also to create a holiday centerpiece.
 Just put several of them in a bowl and mix them with other ornaments.

 Blogger Anu took a simple cardstock and turned it into beautiful stars.
 Although these Scandinavian-inspired ornaments are not made in the traditional holiday colors, they still look festive and will definitely add a modern touch to your tree.

-Summer Fruit Accents
+3. Summer Fruit Accents

 For most people, the traditional Christmas décor remains the favorite, but if you are not the kind of person who decks their halls in red and green, you will like this next holiday craft from Brit + Co.
 How adorable are these pinecone pineapples!

-Fake a 3D Sunburst
+4. 3D Sunburst Ornament

 Here is another DIY paper craft for you to wow your friends and family.
 The ornament is called Polish Star, but it looks more like a sea urchin or 3D sunburst.
 This one involves some paper rolling, so use paper that rolls nicely, like wrapping or decorative paper.
-Even heavy duty aluminum foil will work for this project.
+Even heavy-duty aluminum foil will work for this project.
 Simply follow the steps in the video tutorial and you will soon have a bunch of gorgeous handmade Christmas ornaments.

 Give your burned out lightbulbs a new purpose and turn them into expensive-looking drop ornaments.
 Paul from Sweet Paul made these glittery decorations by brushing old lightbulbs with craft glue and then dipping them in glitter.
 To achieve this fresh look, use glass glitter in soft, pastel shades of green, blue and lavender.
 Aside from the drying time, this project takes no time at all.